 It is increasingly clear that standardisation has moved beyond the simple provision of technological guidance.
 It has become a strategic competition to secure a leading role in developing and governing disruptive technologies like blockchain.
 Taking a stronger role in standardisation activities and focusing more rigorously on disruptive technologies like blockchain will be important to achieving the EU’s goal of strategic autonomy.

 About the Author

-Anna-Maria Osula is a Senior Policy Officer at Guardtime, Senior Researcher at Tallinn University of Technology, Centre for Digital Forensics and Cyber Security, and a research fellow at Masaryk University.
+Anna-Maria Osula is an Advisor of Cyber Diplomacy at the Estonian Ministry of Foreign Affairs and a Senior Researcher at Tallinn University of Technology, Centre for Digital Forensics and Cyber Security.